-I have been busy making activity bags (also known as busy bags ironically!) for Dancing Queen and one of the things I decided to make for her was a sensory ball.
-I had read about how easy they were to make and set out to make a few.
+I have been busy making activity bags (also known as busy bags ironically!) for Dancing Queen and one of the things I decided to make for her were sensory balls.
+Making your own stress ball or sensory ball is easy to do and so inexpensive.

 *note: use the helium quality balloons for best results